PlanesLab/q2-metnet/README.md

 <img src="./Figure/clustermap.png">

 We are able to show that the normalized activity scores for some of these reactions are altered through the different clinical conditions of our dataset.
 We are now going to investigate deeper these differences.
 The different clinical conditions of our data are **Allergic**, **Celiac**, **Lean** and **Obese**, where **Lean** can be considered as the control state.
-In this example, we are now going to check the differentially expressed reactions and subsystems between **Obese** and **Lean** samples.
+In this example, we are now going to check the differentially expressed reactions and subsystems between **Celiac** and **Lean** samples.

 ```
 qiime metnet differentialReactions \
 	--i-reactions ./rxns_scores.qza \
 	--m-metadata-file ./test/meta.tsv \
 	--m-metadata-column Condition \
-	--p-condition-name Obese \
+	--p-condition-name Celiac \
 	--p-control-name Lean \
 	--p-selection-model AGREDA \
 	--o-differential-analysis ./diff_reactions.qza